mbianchidev/mbianchidev/README.md

 - 💰 **[Fire Tools](https://github.com/mbianchidev/fire-tools)** - Your personal finance copilot without AI, but also a portfolio tracking tool, completely self-hosted, privacy first
 - 🗃️ **[SQL Not So Lite](https://github.com/mbianchidev/sql-not-so-lite)** - Lightweight SQLite-as-a-service daemon with gRPC API and web GUI
-- 🎵 **[Track2Stem](https://github.com/mbianchidev/track2stem)** - Separate any track into multiple stems, with AI (the cool kind tho, it's Hybrid Spectrogram and Waveform Source Separation)
+- 🎵 **[Track2Stem](https://github.com/mbianchidev/track2stem)** - Separate any track into multiple stems, with the cool kind of AI (Hybrid Spectrogram and Waveform Source Separation)
-- 🎤 **[Find-concerts.io](https://github.com/mbianchidev/find-concerts-io)** - A concert discovery service that doesn't suck like Songkick and others
+- 🎤 **[Find-concerts.io](https://github.com/mbianchidev/find-concerts-io)** - A concert discovery service that doesn't absolutely suck like Songkick or Bandsintown (probably will be focused on metal and most -core subgenres, sorry Taylor Swift fans but you probably don't need this as much as we do)
-- 🎶 **[Every Music](https://github.com/mbianchidev/every-music)** - A music-based social media experiment
+- 🎶 **[Every Music](https://github.com/mbianchidev/every-music)** - A music-based social media experiment, giga WIP but an interesting concept I would love to explore (maybe bulding it leveraging ATProtocol and call it MusicSky?)
 - 🔊 **[AnyTrack Converter](https://github.com/mbianchidev/anytrack-converter)** - Convert any audio file or YouTube video to any format, with metadata editing
-- 📋 **[Open Playlist](https://github.com/mbianchidev/open-playlist)** - The foundation for an open standard for music playlists, no vendor lock-in
+- 📋 **[Open Playlist](https://github.com/mbianchidev/open-playlist)** - The foundation for an open standard for music playlists, no vendor lock-in.
+Very WIP
-- 📝 **[LaTeX Editor](https://github.com/mbianchidev/latex-editor)** - A free, open source LaTeX editor with real-time preview
+- 📝 **[LaTeX Editor](https://github.com/mbianchidev/latex-editor)** - A free, open source LaTeX editor with real-time preview, basically OverLeaf but self hosted and free without any limits
 - ✅ **[Eisen Todo](https://github.com/mbianchidev/eisen-todo)** - An Eisenhower matrix todo app for productivity, stop guessing wtf to do with your time
 - 📄 **[PDFTools](https://github.com/mbianchidev/pdf-tools)** - A simple set of PDF manipulation tools, no third-party uploads needed
 - 🧑‍💻 **[Engineering Interviews](https://github.com/mbianchidev/engineering-interviews)** - Practice platform for System Design and Engineering interviews